Poland

 • poker.

-46% Polish residents bet on sports monthly.31% bet on sports weekly.
-It's a high participation rate.
+46% residents of Poland bet on sports monthly.
+At the same time, 31% bet on sports on a weekly basis.
+This is a high participation rate.

-Other indicators of the frequency of participation in sports betting are
+Other measures of frequency of participation in sports betting:

 • 17% - several times a year;